naythan-c/edit-distance/README.md

 Installation Instructions:

-0. Install Python3
 1. Download the code from this repository
 2. Navigate to the correct directory containing the code folder using the "cd" command in terminal
-3. Once in the correct folder, run the test suite using the command: "python3 test_edit_distance.py".
-It should return:
+3. Once in the correct folder, run the test suite using the command: "python3 test_edit_distance.py"
-"Ran 1 test in 0.000s

-OK"
+Note: this was ran on a MacOS system using VSCode and Python 3.10.6

 Repository Structure:
 - edit_distance.py contains the edit distance algorithm